Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduced a GP-based SC-ACOPF formulation that explicitly enforces dynamic‐stability constraints via chance‐constrains derived from the underlying GP estimates.
-Our experimental evaluation on the IEEE 39-, 57-, and 118-bus systems demonstrates three key findings: (i) The GP surrogates achieve classification accuracies in excess of $87\%$ even in a low‐data regime ($100$ training samples), consistently outperforming PINNs, Neural ODEs, and FNNs by margins of up to $35\%$. (ii) Across thousand randomized load scenarios, GP‐SC‐ACOPF is able to compute operating points that are stable in $30\%$ of cases that diverge under the standard ACOPF, raising the fraction of stable dispatches by more than $30\%$ in all test systems.
+In this paper, we introduced a GP-based SC-ACOPF formulation that explicitly enforces dynamic‐stability constraints via chance constraints derived from the underlying GP estimates.
+Our experimental evaluation on the IEEE 39-, 57-, and 118-bus systems demonstrates three key findings: (i) The GP surrogates achieve classification accuracies in excess of $87\%$ even in a low‐data regime ($100$ training samples), consistently outperforming PINNs, Neural ODEs, and FNNs by margins of up to $35\%$. (ii) Across thousands of randomized load scenarios, GP‐SC‐ACOPF is able to compute operating points that are stable in $30\%$ of cases that diverge under the standard ACOPF, raising the fraction of stable dispatches by more than $30\%$ in all test systems.
 Under random $N$-$1$ generator outages, the proposed approach similarly converts nearly $30\%$ of potential failures into stable solutions. (iii) Enforcing GP‐based stability constraints incurs only a small objective‐value penalty (below $1.3\%$ in all networks) but increases solve times by roughly one order of magnitude.
 This trade‐off between reliability and computational overhead must be carefully balanced from a practical standpoint.
 Together, these results establish that GP‐SC‐ACOPF provides a robust and sample‐efficient path to incorporating dynamic‐stability guarantees within the ACOPF framework, with negligible cost impact and manageable computational requirements.

-While our work lays a solid foundation, several avenues remain for further exploration: (i) Investigate decomposition techniques or advanced interior‐point heuristics to reduce the runtime gap between GP‐SC‐ACOPF and standard ACOPF. (ii) Extend the GP‐based chance‐constraint approach to handle multiple simultaneous outages and more severe contingency scenarios, ensuring stability under $N$-$k$ disturbances. (iii) Leverage similar GP-based approaches to tackle network-wide small signal stability.
+While our work lays a solid foundation, several avenues remain for further exploration: (i) Investigate decomposition techniques or advanced interior‐point heuristics to reduce the runtime gap between GP‐SC‐ACOPF and standard ACOPF. (ii) Extend the GP‐based chance‐constraint approach to handle multiple simultaneous outages and more severe contingency scenarios, ensuring stability under $N$-$k$ disturbances. (iii) Leverage similar GP-based approaches to tackle network-wide small signal stability, dynamic stability of inverter-based resources, and other stability-affecting devices like FACTS and tap-changers.
 By pursuing these directions, we aim to further close the gap between rigorous stability assurance and computational efficiency, paving the way for secure, reliable operation of next‐generation power grids.